infinyon/fluvio/tests/README.md

 - Create new cluster (local or k8) and run test
 - Run tests againts existing cluster

+> Expected behavior of local clusters that flv-test start:
+>
+> If you `ctrl+c`, the local cluster will also be terminated.
+>
+> If you want the cluster to stick around, then you should start the cluster locally, and pass `--disable-install` and `--keep-cluster` flags.

 ---
 ## Smoke test